Of Weaves Red and White...My Journey

 This is the story of my ongoing journey as regards the Kunbi weave.
 I have felt about this journey that 'The universe conspired and pieces of the puzzle fell in place'.

-But first a chronology of events: Jan 31 2016 Joined Kai Thari (Handloom group on FB)
+Jan 31 2016 Joined Kai Thari (Handloom group on FB)

 Sept 2016 Discussion started by Savitha Suri on Kai Thari (KT) about Kunbi Saree